infincia/pyairview/README.md

 If you want to help, feel free to review the code for flaws, or open a terminal connected to your Airview device and guess some commands as I have done :)

+##Airview2 device API documentation

+Airview devices have an undocumented, but fairly simple text based API available over the USB CDC-ACM virtual serial port provided by the device.

+Commands are simple ASCII strings followed by carriage return + linefeed ('\r\n').

+Responses come back as a byte sequence in a well defined format.

+In order:

+* A response identifier
+* A pipe ('|')
+* Command-specific response information (?)
+* A comma
+* Command response data
+* A linefeed byte ('\n').

+A simple example is the response to 'init' (linefeed added for clarity):

+    stat|ST52342,initializing...done(\n)